tpascarella/sr50/docs/investing/cryptocurrency.md

 Start with 50% BTC & 50% ETH.
 Proceed then as you will.

+### - Consider a crypto IRA

+These allow you to invest in crypto tax free!
+The same rules apply to crypto retirement accounts as typical retirement accounts, tax deferred is preferable.

+You can sign up for one at [Alto IRA.](https://www.altoira.com/products/alto-cryptoira)

 ### - Crypto index funds

 If you subscribe to the investment strategy of indexing, buy one or a few of the indexes listed below: